 - In a large bowl, mix together beef, sausage, bread crumbs, eggs, Worcestershire sauce, salt, and pepper until well incorporated.
 Mix in cooked veggies until well incorporated.

-- Place meat mixture into two greased 4x9 bread loaf pans.
+- Divide the meat mixture and press into 2 greased 4x9 bread loaf pans.

 - Cover with foil and bake 20 minutes.
 Remove foil and bake 20 to 25 minutes more, or until internal temp reaches 160 degrees (see notes below about the safe internal temp).